jro31/jethro-codes/_articles/projects/meals-of-change.md

 end
 ```

-The first of these actions is to allow a user to register.
+The first of these actions is `registrations#create`.

 From the front-end we want to recieve an `email`, a `password`, and a `password_confirmation` field.